 When selecting a contractor to re-roof your property, make sure to pick a quality roofing contractor like Roofing Solutions who is an expert on your Kailua Roof.
 We make sure to address all major concerns for leaks, including pipe jacks, skylights, chimneys, valleys, sidewalls, headwalls and roof to roof connections.

 When Re-Roofing your Hawaiian property Roofing Solutions takes every measure possible to ensure the highest quality installation possible.
 To find out what the differences are between us and the competition click Our Roof vs Theirs.

 Old Country Hand Craftsmanship

-Roofing Solutions is the only roofer on the island of Oahu that installs all materials by hand.
+Roofing Solutions is the only roofer on the island of Kailua that installs all materials by hand.
 We do not use pneumatic nail guns, but instead we hand nail our roofs!
 This slows down our production time which enables us to place each and every nail on the roof in the right place.

 When a shingle is nailed with a nail gun the nail can be over driven, under driven, or may be driven crooked.
 This can result in early failure and a leak.
 By hand nailing we guarantee our roofs to be water tight by taking our time to nail every nail flush to the shingle, straight and true, and placed right on the nail line.
 We also six nail every shingle for High Velocity Hurricane Zone protection.

 Have you ever seen the Miami-Dade County Approved emblem on a product and wondered what it meant?
 After Hurricane Andrew blew through Homestead, Florida hundreds of thousands of citizens were displaced and without a home.
 After this catastrophic and historically significant storm, Miami-Dade County updated their building codes and product installation guidelines and created the most stringent testing facility for construction materials in the USA.
 In an effort to prevent further catastrophic losses from future storms, the bar was raised and a whole new era in construction began.